How to set up AWS Session Manager

 Possible error

-If you didn't created correctly a new user or it has been deleted then the following error will appear:
+If a new user was not created correctly or has been deleted, then the following error will appear:

 Your session has been terminated for the following reasons: ----------ERROR------- Unable to start command: failed to start pty since RunAs user new_user does not exist.